qulib/qul-health-outreach/README.md

 # QUL Gatsby Wordpress

-A simple Gatsby + WordPress site to get up and running with this stuff.
+A simple Gatsby + WordPress for the Health Outreach Partners website

-For the WordPress piece, I'm using a locally hosted version on Docker using the URL qul.wordpress.
-This can be changed to any WordPress URL provided the REST API hasn't been turned off.
+Uses CSS grid with flexbox fallback from Microsoft broswers

-I'm also using Advanced Custom Fields (ACF) with the ACF to REST API plugin to make that part work.
+Also uses Advanced Custom Fields (ACF) with the ACF to REST API plugin.

+Implements a web manifest for icons and offline support